MarkWilcock/Generative-AI-Course/10 Introduction.md

 Examples of "traditional" AI include:
 * when the bank approves your credit card transaction or
-* Awhen mazon / YouTube / Netflix recommend a book / video / movie
+* when Amazon / YouTube / Netflix recommend a book / video / movie.

 Traditional AI uses patterns in data and algorithms to estimate
 * how much / many  of a thing (regression) or